The New England Journal of Medicine July 07, 2022

 Setting

-Population Patients with unresectable and/or metastatic HER2-low (IHC 1+ or IHC 2+/ISH-) breast cancer previously treated with 1 or 2 lines of chemotherapy in the metastatic setting.
+Population Adults with unresectable or metastatic breast cancer with centrally confirmed HER2-low expression (IHC 1+ or IHC 2+/ISH-) who had received 1 or 2 prior lines of chemotherapy in the metastatic setting or experienced disease recurrence within 6 months after completing adjuvant chemotherapy.

-Intervention Trastuzumab deruxtecan (5.4 mg/kg intravenously every 3 weeks).
+Intervention Trastuzumab deruxtecan (T-DXd) 5.4 mg/kg administered intravenously every 3 weeks.

-Outcome Progression-free survival in patients with hormone receptor-positive disease, assessed by blinded independent central review.
+Outcome Progression-free survival (PFS) in the hormone receptor-positive (HR+) cohort, as assessed by blinded independent central review.

 Study Limitations